The new Own New Rate Reducer scheme offers buyers access to reduced mortgage rates. But what’s the catch? We take a look...

 Your mortgage rate will be fixed for 2 or 5 years, depending on which mortgage product you take out when using the Own New scheme.

 Once your fixed deal ends, you’ll either need to remortgage onto a new deal or you’ll roll onto the lender’s standard variable rate.
-You’ll likely see your mortgage rate jump significantly once you move off this scheme.
+You may see your mortgage rate jump significantly once you move off this scheme.

 The Own New Rate Reducer scheme is open to anyone buying a new build property, whether you’re a: